By Rick Steves

-The Belém Tower (Torre de Belém), built in Manueline style (ornate Portuguese late Gothic) has guarded Lisbon's harbor since 1520.
-Today it symbolizes the voyages that made her powerful.
-This was the last sight sailors saw as they left and the first one they'd see when they returned, loaded down with gold, diamonds, and venereal diseases.
+The white Belém Tower, built in pure Manueline style (ornate Portuguese late Gothic) has guarded Lisbon's harbor since 1520.
+Today it symbolizes the voyages that made Lisbon powerful.
+This was the last sight sailors saw as they left and the first one they'd see when they returned, loaded down with gold, spices, and social diseases.

 Nearby, the giant Monument to the Discoveries honors Portugal's Prince Henry the Navigator and the country's leading explorers.
 Across the street, the Monastery of Jerónimos is Portugal's most exciting building — with my favorite cloister in Europe.
 King Manuel erected this giant, white limestone church and monastery — which stretches 300 yards along the Lisbon waterfront — as a "thank you" for the discoveries made by early Portuguese explorers.
 It was financed in part with "pepper money," a 5 percent tax on spices brought back from India.
-Manuel built the church on the site of a humble chapel where sailors spent their last night here in prayer before embarking on their frightening voyages.
+Manuel built the church on the site of a humble chapel where sailors spent their last night ashore in prayer before embarking on frightening voyages.
 The Manueline style of this giant church and cloister combines late Gothic and early Renaissance features with motifs from the sea — the source of the wealth that made this art possible.

-Before leaving Belém, take your taste buds sightseeing at a famous pastry shop, Casa Pasteis de Belém (a block from the monastery at Rua de Belém 88).
+Before leaving Belém, take your taste buds sightseeing at a famous pastry shop, Casa Pasteis de Belém.
 This is the birthplace of the wonderful cream tart called pastel de nata throughout Portugal.
 But in Lisbon, they're called pastel de Belém.
 Since 1837 locals have come here to get them warm out of the oven.
 Sprinkle on the cinnamon and powdered sugar, get a café com leite, and linger.